Search

 A Savings Incentive Match Plan for Employees (SIMPLE) IRA is a self-employed retirement plan for businesses with up to 100 employees.
 It offers a streamlined way for employers to contribute to their own and their employees' retirement savings plans.

-SIMPLE IRA contribution limits for 2024
+SIMPLE IRA contribution limits for 2024 and 2025

-Why choose a SIMPLE IRA?
+Why choose a SIMPLE IRA retirement plan?

 • Lower administrative costs.
 SIMPLE IRAs have less paperwork and lower setup and maintenance costs than other retirement plans.